 At first, this looked like a less intimidating task compared to WordPress, since in order to override the base theme layout all you had to do is place a single theme.php file in your new theme folder.
 I had a prototype running quickly but then I noticed that the function I was overriding was also called to build pretty much all the layout on the admin section, and those pages did expect tables!
 So they quickly broke, and there was no simple way to fix this.
 Since I didn’t want to deal with this, I decided to switch to plan B.

 What I use to do in cases where the backend doesn’t produce the markup I need is just to convert in on the fly with jQuery.
 So essentially Coppermine is still happily producing its table layout, but I also serve a script that detects the pages with thumbnails tables and converts the rows and columns to floating divs.
 You would not imagine how proud I felt when I had this working.
 This was it, the most problematic set of pages were finally solved.
 The gallery was responsive.
 The site was completed!

-And so, as you can see for the amount of text, this is a subject that has kept me very interested and entertained for a good while.
-As usual the work never ends and I expect to do more changes and adjustments as I get a hold of new devices to test, but this should have covered all my design needs for a while!
-If you have a website this is a very good time to research on these subjects.
-Support on devices is large enough and old devices are on the way out.
+And so, as you can deduce from the amount of text of this post, this is a topic that has kept me very interested and entertained for a good while.
+As usual, the work never ends and I expect to do more changes and adjustments as I get a hold of new devices to test, but this should have covered all my design needs for a while!
+If you have a website this is a very good time to research these subjects.
+Smartphones are pervasive and old devices are on the way out.